Companies frequently fall into financial trouble – it’s not a pleasant experience, but a plan for dealing with it is essential.

 5. Think about a Company Voluntary Arrangement (CVA)

-If your company’s debts are spiraling out of control, a Company Voluntary Arrangement (CVA) can help you consolidate any debts and save your business.
+If your company’s debts spiral out of control, a Company Voluntary Arrangement (CVA) can help you consolidate any debts and save your business.

 A CVA is a legally binding contract between an insolvent company (i.e., one that cannot pay off debts) and its creditors to pay off their debt, in part and over a fixed term.
 When this happens, each party must abide, and 75% of creditors must agree to terms.

-A CVA can help save an insolvent business from being forced to close its doors entirely and is often supported by creditors as they know they will have a better chance of getting back funds than if the company goes into liquidation.
+A CVA can help save an insolvent business from being forced to close its doors entirely.
+Creditors often support it as they know they will have a better chance of getting back funds than if the company is liquidated.

 6. Consider going into administration